alicekjansson/CIMTimeSeriesGenerator/README.md

 - Update the CIM file with the generated time series

-The generated load profiles are based on the publication "Belastningsberäkning med typkurvor" published by Svenska Elverksföreningen (now Energiföretagen) in 1991.

 The code is free to use, modify and distribute without restrictions according to the MIT license, see __license.txt__